---

 ### Render a UI

 To build your block's UX, return some components from `src/BlockExtension.jsx`.
-You'll create a simple UI to list out your QR codes.
+You'll create a simple UI to list out your product issues.

-## Write the extension logic and connect to the GraphQL Admin API
+## Write the UI extension's logic and connect to the GraphQL Admin API

-After defining the extension's UI, use standard React tooling to write the logic that controls the extension.
+After defining the extension's UI, use standard React tooling to write the logic that controls it.

-When you're writing extensions, you don't need proxy calls to the [GraphQL Admin API](/docs/api/admin-graphql) through your app's backend.
-Instead, your extension can use [direct API access](/docs/api/admin-extensions#directapiaccess) to create requests directly using `fetch`.
-This helps extensions be more performant and responsive for users.
+When you're writing UI extensions, you don't need proxy calls to the [GraphQL Admin API](/docs/api/admin-graphql) through your app's backend.
+Instead, your UI extension can use [direct API access](/docs/api/admin-extensions#directapiaccess) to create requests directly using `fetch`.
+For merchants, this makes UI extensions more performant and responsive.
 This guide includes a utility file for GraphQL queries.

 Your app can also get data from the extension APIs, which includes data on the current resource from the `data` API.

-To begin writing the block, you'll initially need to populate the block with the existing issue data.
-To achieve this, you'll use direct API to query the metafield.
-You'll use the metafield data to populate a paginated list in the block.
-Paginating the issues prevents the block from becoming too tall and difficult for users to interact with.
+First, you'll need to populate the UI extension's interface with existing issue data.
+To do this, use direct API calls to query the metafield, and use the metafield data to populate a paginated list in the UI extension's block.
+Paginate issues to prevent the block from becoming too tall and difficult for users to use.

 Create a new file at `./src/utils.js` and add the GraphQL queries that the extension uses to read and write data to the GraphQL Admin API.